 We recommend steel or lead ball bearings or ammunition specifically designed for slingshots.
 Common sizes range from 8mm to 16mm but most shooters using our flat band catapults use 9mm, 9.5mm or 10mm steel BBs.
 We don't recommend using stones or any other small jagged objects because they are unpredictable and you may damage your bands and/or your catapult, or cause injury to yourself or somebody else.

 These are different methods of shooting, and require different band setups.
-OTT (Over-The-Top) bands are fixed horizontally along the top of the forks so the shot is fired over the top.
-TTF (Through-The-Fork) bands are fixed vertically on the outside of the forks so that the shot is fired through the forks.
-Some of the catapults we sell are only designed to be used TTF or OTT only, and will require the correct matching TTF or OTT bands.
-Some can be used TTF or OTT (aka. universal forks) allowing you to swap between TTF and OTT as required.
+OTT (Over-The-Top) bands are fixed horizontally along the top of the forks so the shot is fired "over the top" when shooting.
+TTF (Through-The-Fork) bands are fixed vertically on the outside of the forks so that the shot is fired through the forks when shooting.

 Facing approximately 90° to your target, keep your feet shoulder-width apart and aim towards the target while pulling horizontally to your anchor point before releasing.
 Everyone has slight variations to their approach depending on size and shooting style and its important to try adjusting your methods slightly until you feel comfortable shooting and your aiming improves.

 We recommend starting off about 6m or 7m (20ft-23ft) away from a target such as a our printable target, a spinner target or even a playing card.
 As you practice shooting, adjust your stance and shooting method until you feel comfortable with your shooting and consistently hit the target at this distance.
 While you are practicing gradually get further away from your target (1m/3ft at a time) as you become more consistent with your aiming to make it more challenging and try shooting smaller targets or moving targets.
-We've added a printable target below which you can print at home and use to practice.
+You can download our paper target here which you can print at home and use to practice.

 There are some really great instructional videos on YouTube which are very informative and do a great job of explaining the basics to get you started.
 There are hundreds more great channels, websites and forums where you can learn more about shooting.
 We also recommend trying to get involved with a local shooting group, who can usually be found on Facebook, a good way to learn from fellow shooters in your area.